Generic user registration for the Pyramid web framework

 The /register form should appear, though ugly.
 Now you have a choice regarding user activation by email:

-You may just disable it by setting, in your .ini file:
+You may just disable user activation by setting, in your .ini file:

 Otherwise, configure pyramid_mailer according to its documentation and test the registration page.

 If you are using pyramid_tm or the ZopeTransactionManager, your minimal integration is done.
 (The pages are ugly, but working.
 Keep reading…)

 pluserable does not require pyramid_tm or the ZopeTransactionManager with your session but if you do not use them you do have to take one extra step.
 We don’t commit transactions for you because that just wouldn’t be nice!

 All you have to do is subscribe to the extension events and commit the session yourself.
 This also gives you the chance to do some extra processing:

 from pluserable.events import ( PasswordResetEvent, NewRegistrationEvent, RegistrationActivatedEvent, ProfileUpdatedEvent) def handle_request(event): request = event.request session = request.registry.getUtility(IDBSession) session.commit() self.config.add_subscriber(handle_request, PasswordResetEvent) self.config.add_subscriber(handle_request, NewRegistrationEvent) self.config.add_subscriber(handle_request, RegistrationActivatedEvent) self.config.add_subscriber(handle_request, ProfileUpdatedEvent)

 Whether or not to have a “username” field

 It is important that you analyze the characteristics of your web application and decide whether you need a username field for users to log in with. pluserable provides 2 modes of operation:

 - email + username: The user chooses a username when registering and later she can log in by providing either the username or the email address.
 Therefore, usernames may NOT contain the @ character.
 This mode is the default.
 It is expressed by the configuration setting pluserable.handle = usermail